Sohni Mahiwal

 In Punjab, it is one of four of the most popular romances, the other three being Heer Ranjha, Mirza Sahiban and Sassui Punnhun.
+The most popular Punjabi rendition is the one of Fazal Shah of Lahore.
 In Sindh, it is one of the seven popular tragic romances.
 The other six are Sassui Punnhun, Umar Marvi, Momal Rano, Lilan Chanesar, Sorath Rai Diyach and Noori Jam Tamachi.

 Sohni Mahiwal is a tragic love story which inverts the classical motif of Hero and Leander.
-The heroine Sohni, forcefully and unhappily married to a man she despises, swims every night across the river using an earthenware pot to keep afloat in the water, to where her beloved Mahiwal herds buffaloes.
+The heroine Sohni, forcibly and unhappily married to a man she despises, swims every night across the river using an earthenware pot to keep afloat in the water, to where her beloved Mahiwal herds buffaloes.
 One night her sister-in-law replaces the earthenware pot with a vessel of unbaked clay, which dissolves in water and she dies in the whirling waves of the river.

 Origins

 The tale originated in the Soomra dynasty period in the 10th century.
 Later, it was found in the texts of Shah Abdul Karim Bulri and lastly in Shah Jo Risalo.
 It is one of seven popular tragic romances from Sindh, commonly known as The Seven Queens of Sindh (Sindhi:) of Shah Abdul Latif Bhittai.
-Sohni remains one of the favourite folktales both in Sindh and Punjab.
+Sohni remains one of the favourite folktales both in Punjab and Sindh.